ImMrGabriel/eshop/README.md

 *  HSQL as an embedded database;
 *  BoneCP as a JDBC connection pool;
 *  Spring IoC container and beans;
+*  etc

-User can see all product (click on product to select).
+1) User can see all product (click on product to select).
-User can add product to bucket, and then user can see selected below.
+2) User can add product to bucket, and then user can see selected below.
-User can remove product from bucket (click on 'X' to the right of the name product).
+3) User can remove product from bucket (click on 'X' to the right of the name product).

 localhost:8080/eshop/